 Why do our churches and mission organizations not require Covenant eyes or some filter on their employee’s devices?

-How many pastors would be forced from their churches, how many missionaries sent home?
+How many pastors would be forced from their churches?
+How many missionaries might we send home?

 Well, maybe that would be the best thing.
-Perhaps that is precisely what we need to right a church that is no longer set apart, who has begun openly dabbling in the sins of the world.
+Perhaps that is precisely what we need to right a church that is no longer set apart, who has begun openly dabbling in the world’s sins.
 We need revival in the church, and we need to repent of the idolatry of our flesh.